-A review by editor Andrew Ng, ’22
+A review by Andrew Ng, Senior Contributing Editor

 Although it is uneven, long, and at times dry and unconvincing, Piketty’s second major book remains an interesting analysis of the inequality through history and of our present-day politics.
 The scope of the book is incredibly ambitious, reaching from pre-revolution French inequality to modern-day Brazilian politics.
 But that ambition comes at a cost: the multitude of historical examples Piketty explains can feel unnecessarily long and sometimes makes the writing feel boring and repetitive.